Azoxy compounds: Reactions

 Basic oxidants abstract α hydrogens in a free-radical process, leading to dimerization.

 Azoxyarenes ortho to a benzylic carbon with good leaving group eliminate the leaving group to give an indazolone (the Davis-Beirut reaction).

 Azoxy compounds are weak bases, and unstable to strong acids.
-Azoxyarenes undergo the Wallach rearrangement to para-azophenols; primary and secondary azoxyaliphates tautomerize to a hydrazamide.
+In acids, azoxyarenes undergo the Wallach rearrangement to para-azophenols; primary and secondary azoxyaliphates tautomerize to a hydrazamide.

 The two aryl groups in azoxyarenes undergo electrophilic aromatic substitution differently.
 In the case of azoxybenzene, PhNN(O)- reacts at the meta position, while PhN(O)N- reacts at the ortho and para positions.

 Electrochemical reduction converts azoxyarenes to azo compounds.
 Single-electron reductants give a deep-blue radical anion, which dimerizes in aqueous solution to the corresponding azo compound and hydrogen peroxide.
 Strong reducing agents such as lithium aluminum hydride also hydrogenolyze electronegative ortho or para arene substituents, but catalytic hydrogenation selects out the azoxy link.
 Conversely, sodium borohydride preserves the azoxy group even as it reduces arene substituents.